panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 commentsThreadId: javascript-null
 ---

-JavaScript has 2 categories of types: primitives (strings, booleans, numbers, symbols) and objects.
+JavaScript has 2 kinds of types: primitives (strings, booleans, numbers, symbols) and objects.

 Objects are complex data structures.
 The simplest object in JavaScript is the plain object &mdash; a collection of keys and associated values: